WAN Design Requirements

 • 10.0.3.0/24

-There are a variety of prefix lengths (subnet masks) for these routes, also known as prefix routes.
-RIBs, also known as routing tables, contain all of the routes which are considered different destinations.
+There are various prefix lengths (subnet masks) for these routes, also known as prefix routes.
+RIBs, also known as routing tables, contain all of the routes that are considered different destinations.
 Unless the prefix is connected to a network, the routing table includes the outgoing interface and the next-hop IP address.

 Related: Before you proceed, you may find the following posts helpful: